pydanny/daniel.feldroy.com/posts/2023-08-pypi-project-urls-cheatsheet.md

   - packaging
 time_to_read: 2
 title: PyPI Project URLs Cheatsheet
-description: The PyPI project URLs are defined only in code.
+description: The PyPI project URLs spec is defined only in code.
 Hre's my cheatsheet explaining how to configure them.
 I'll update this as I learn more (suggestions welcome!).
 Examples in several formats.
 type: post
 ---

-The PyPI project URLs are [currently defined only in code](https://github.com/pypi/warehouse/blob/70eac9796fa1eae24741525688a112586eab9010/warehouse/templates/packaging/detail.html#L20-L62).
+The PyPI project URLs spec is [defined only in code](https://github.com/pypi/warehouse/blob/70eac9796fa1eae24741525688a112586eab9010/warehouse/templates/packaging/detail.html#L20-L62).
 Here's my cheatsheet explaining how to configure them.
 I'll update this as I learn more (often by people giving me pointers).
 Examples in several formats.

 # Example for pyproject.toml